SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 The things that define {{c1::the types}} a function/object/... is defined over, which usually go in {{c2::angle brackets}}, are across programing languages usually called {{c3::type parameters}}.
-Generally, multiple type parameters are separated by ,
+Generally, multiple type parameters are separated by , Type parameters are generally written in UpperCamelCase Generics are generally a single char only

 <h4>Access modifier</h4>